calebmsword/parsec/README.md

 ### Requestors
 In Parsec, the building block of asynchronous logic is a kind of function we call a **requestor**.
 A requestor performs *one unit of work*.
 This unit of work can be synchronous or asynchronous.

 Requestors receive a callback that is called when the unit of work completes.
 We call these callbacks **receivers**.
-All receivers take exactly one argument: a *result* object.
+All receivers take exactly one argument: a **result** object.

 The result may have a `value` property which represents the result of that unit of work.
 If the unit of work resulted in failure, then the value is `undefined`.
 On failure, the result may optionally contain a `reason` property which can be used for logging purposes.

-A requestor may take a second argument we call a *message*.
+A requestor may take a second argument we call a **message**.

 Requestors may optionally return a function we call a **cancellor**.
-The cancellor should attempt to cancel the unit of work its requestor started, and may optionally take a *reason* argument for logging purposes.
+The cancellor should attempt to cancel the unit of work its requestor started and may optionally take a *reason* argument for logging purposes.
 In general, cancellors cannot guarantee cancellation.
 They can only guarantee an attempt.

-Here is an example of a requestor which makes HTTP requests:
+Here is an example of a requestor which makes HTTP/HTTPS requests:

 ```javascript
 // most of the time, you create factories which create your requestors